jaysaurus/Co.Koa/README.md

                   (CK_ne parent 'SampleView')) }}
       I am the product of an "if" condition using embedded operands!
     {{else}}
       I am the product of an "else" condition
     {{/if}}
   </li>
 </ul>
 ```
+Note that your helpers are prefixed with `CK_`.  **Co.Koa** uses `koa-hbs-renderer`.
+For more information please navigate to the <a href="https://github.com/ConnorWiseman/koa-hbs-renderer/">koa-hbs-renderer github</a>.
 For more information on how to use Handlebars, please visit: http://handlebarsjs.com/